Mossy woodland trail in Galloway Forest Park, South West Scotland, surrounded by tall pine trees and soft green light

 The Whithorn Way

 A historic pilgrimage trail from Glasgow to Whithorn, once a centre of early Christian worship.
-Today, the route offers a long-distance walk through farmland, coast, and peaceful villages, ending near the ruins of St Ninian’s Priory.
+Today, the route offers a long-distance walk through farmland, coast, and peaceful villages, ending near the atmospheric ruins of St Ninian’s Priory.
+It’s ideal for reflective, multi-day walking journeys.

 Galloway Forest Park Trails

 One of Europe’s first Dark Sky Parks, Galloway is rich in remote trails, wildlife, and natural beauty.
-Walkers can explore forest loops, lochside paths, and open ridgelines — perfect for solitude, stargazing, and slow adventure.
+Walkers can follow forest loops, lochside paths, and open ridgelines through one of southern Scotland’s wildest landscapes — perfect for solitude, stargazing, and slow exploration.

 Mull of Galloway Coastal Paths

-Scotland’s southernmost point offers dramatic sea cliffs, lighthouse views, and trails where you can see across to Ireland.
-A place of wind, water, and raw elemental beauty — ideal for short walks with big horizons.
+Scotland’s southernmost point offers dramatic sea cliffs, lighthouse views, and windswept coastal paths where you can look across the water to Ireland, the Isle of Man, and sometimes even Wales.
+A place of wind, water, and raw elemental beauty, ideal for short walks with vast horizons.

 Adventure Highlights